Substance Abuse Among College Students in the United States

 It is difficult to have many numbers showing how well treatment is working simply because “success” is difficult to define with regards to addiction; some define it as a completion of the program, others define it as sobriety for a certain period of time after the program ends, while others base it on patient reviews.
 Additionally, since addiction is a lifelong disease, someone can relapse at any time, making it difficult to define a success.95 Along with this, since many treatment centers are privately owned, they are not legally required to release specific numbers on whether or not they are effective.
 Despite this lack of numbers, it is felt that these treatment centers are effective in helping addicts get over their addiction and establish better habits that will aid them in avoiding addiction in the future.96 However, there is still great room for growth; in 2015 when researchers found that 2.5 million people received treatment, they also found that there were 21.7 million people over the age of 12 that had an addiction, meaning that there were millions of people in the country that went without treatment.97 This discrepancy could be due to cost, stigma, lack of desire to stop the addiction, or not realizing that the addiction is a problem.

-While we can determine that these treatment programs are effective, there isn’t much information on the effect that these treatment programs have had on college students as a specific population.
+While we can determine that these treatment programs are effective, there is not much information on the effect that these treatment programs have had on college students as a specific population.
 It is also difficult to determine exactly how many people have been treated effectively by these programs since many of the centers do not present any kind of number regarding the success, which is possibly due to the difficulty of defining success.

 Preferred Citation: Lofgran, Sam.
 “Substance Abuse among College Students in the United States.”
 Ballard Brief.
 September 2019. www.ballardbrief.org.